HISTORY OF PATRIOT DAY: 9-11

 By the President of the United States of America

-As the 18th anniversary of what most people call September 11th or just 9-11, I am reminded of the article I wrote in the wake of it, and the one I wrote a year following.
+As the anniversary of what most people call September 11th or just 9-11, I am reminded of the article I wrote in the wake of it, and the subsequent one I wrote a year later.
 Should we remember these kinds of events, recalling history?
 The words of the Oxford don C.S.
 Lewis are particularly relevant:

 – “Learning in War-Time,” The Weight of Glory